Gemini TV

-Gemini TV is an Indian Telugu language general entertainment pay television channel.
-It was launched on 9 February 1995 by Gemini Group, owned by A. Manohar Prasad (grandson of L. V. Prasad), in association with Sun TV Network.
-In 1996-97, Sun TV Network acquired a controlling interest in the channel.
-Gemini TV is the first satellite TV channel in Telugu.
-The channel's programming consists of Telugu-language serials, films, film-based programs and game shows alongside some reality shows.
-The channel's HD feed, Gemini TV HD was launched on 11 December 2011.
+Gemini TV is an Indian Telugu language general entertainment pay television channel owned by Sun TV Network.
+It is the first satellite TV channel in Telugu.
+It was launched on 9 February 1995 by the Gemini Group of Hyderabad (run by Akkineni Manohar Prasad, grandson of L. V. Prasad), in association with Sun TV Network.
+In 1996–97, Sun TV Network acquired a controlling interest in the channel.
+The channel's programming consists of serials, films, film-based programs and game shows alongside some reality shows.
+Gemini TV HD was launched on 11 December 2011.

 History

 Gemini TV was launched on 9 February 1995.
-It is founded by Gemini Group of Hyderabad (run by A. Manohar Prasad, grandson of L. V. Prasad), in association with Sun TV Network.
-In 1996-97, Sun TV Network acquired a controlling interest in the channel.
+It is founded by the Gemini Group of Hyderabad (run by Akkineni Manohar Prasad, grandson of L. V. Prasad), in association with Sun TV Network.
+In 1996–97, Sun TV Network acquired a controlling interest in the channel.
 Gemini TV is the first satellite TV channel in Telugu.
 Gemini TV began with only a four-hour service via a Rimsat satellite uplinked from Singapore.
 Later it expanded its broadcast time to 12 hours a day.
 By May 2000, Gemini was considered as a strong number two to the leader ETV.

+Sun TV Network, its parent company, tried to regain dwindling viewership by introducing some new reality shows.
+The effort was only a partial success.
+As of September 2022, the network has not regained its lost viewership, with viewership still decreasing.

 The Sun Group started working in the television business through three companies of which Gemini Television Private Limited broadcast Telugu language channels, while Sun Television Private Limited and Uday Television Private Limited broadcast Tamil and Kannada language channels respectively.
 In November 2006, Kalanithi Maran merged Gemini TV Ltd with Sun TV Network Ltd along with Udaya TV Ltd for the IPO listing of Sun TV Network.